SHE21/ParkingApp/README.md

 Get a vehicle by license plate, if the vehicle was found the method will return true.

+`val parkedTime: Long()`
+receives the vehicle's check-in and check-out time in milliseconds and returns, in minutes, the calculation of how long the vehicle was parked

 ## Usage

 First of all you must instantiate the `Parking` class and pass an empty list type `MutableSet<Vehicle>` through its constructor.
 Look at the example: